Project-MONAI/model-zoo/models/spleen_deepedit_annotation/docs/README.md

  - CUDA version: 12.0
  - GPU models and configuration: A100 80G

+RAM consumption:

+This bundle uses CacheDataset by default, the given dataset is the MSD Task09 Spleen.
+- Single GPU: 8.2G
+- Multi GPU: 65G (8 GPUs)

 ## MONAI Bundle Commands
 In addition to the Pythonic APIs, a few command line interfaces (CLI) are provided to interact with the bundle.
 The CLI supports flexible use cases, such as overriding configs at runtime and predefining arguments in a file.